 • hypnotherapy/hypnosis

-Hypnosis, in particular, has been receiving increasing attention as a holistic, evidence-based pain management technique that can be used in combination with other approaches.[13], [14]
+Hypnosis, in particular, has been receiving increased attention as a holistic, evidence-based pain management technique that can help to rewire neural pathways in the brain that are contributing to chronic pain.

 What if you could calm IBS in just 6 weeks?